Discrete-time Quantum Walks in Qudit Systems: Quantum circuit for implementing the one-dimensional quantum walks in qudit systems

-Then, we have applied a 2-qubit-qudit controlled-$X_{+4}^5$ gate on the qubit as control and last qudit as the target for the shift operation for the coin state $\ket{1}$.
+Then, we applied a 2-qubit-qudit controlled-$X_{+4}^5$ gate on the qubit as control and the last qudit as the target for the shift operation for the coin state $\ket{1}$.
 Thus, the quantum state evolves,